phoenixframework/phoenix/docs/templates.md

 Let's move our template into a shared view.

-`key.html.eex` is currently rendered by the `HelloWeb.PageView` module, but we use a render call which assumes that the current view model is what we want to render with.
+`key.html.eex` is currently rendered by the `HelloWeb.PageView` module, but we use a render call which assumes that the current schema is what we want to render with.
 We could make that explicit, and re-write it like this:

 ```html
 <div class="jumbotron">